Sitetheory/Sitetheory-Docs/Tutorials/How-To-Use-Plugins.rst

 Standard plugins are defined in the Stratus.js and are available on any page by adding a data-plugin="" attribute to any element.
 You may combine multiple plugins on one element by separating each plguin name with a space, e.g. data-plugin="AddClass Dim"

+NOTE: we are converting these plugins to the Angular method, e.g. data-plugin="onscreen" is now `stratus-on-screen`.
+The rest should be ported soon.

 Lazy Load Correct Sized Images
 ------------------------------